 A Giant Step Forward in Hip Replacement

-MIS Hip Joint Replacement is a step forward in hip replacement because it may provide a number of potential benefits, which may include the following: a shorter hospital stay, faster recovery, and much less scarring.1,3
+Minimally invasive hip replacement surgery is a step forward in hip replacement.
+In fact, it may provide several potential benefits.
+These benefits include the following: a shorter hospital stay, faster recovery, and much less scarring.1,3

 Hip replacement is a surgical procedure — performed in the US since the 1960s — in which a diseased or damaged joint is replaced with an artificial joint called a prosthesis.
-Made of metal alloys and high-grade plastics (which are intended to mimic the function of bone and cartilage, respectively), the prosthesis is designed to move just like a healthy human joint.
+Therefore, a new one is made of metal alloys and high-grade plastics.
+This is intended to mimic the function of bone and cartilage.
+So, the prosthesis is designed to move just like a healthy human joint.
 Over the years, hip replacement techniques and instrumentation have undergone countless improvements.
-Today, hip replacement is one of the safest and most successful types of major surgery; in well over 90% of cases it is complication-free and results in significant pain relief and restoration of mobility.2
+Today, hip replacement is one of the safest and most successful types of major surgery, in well over 90% of cases!
+It is complication-free and results in significant pain relief and restoration of mobility.2

 — Carl Savino, 52